nf-core/website/markdown/developers/modules.md

 In general:

-- All files, mandatory, or non-mandatory, must have a corresponding `input:` channel ( type `path` ).
+- All files, mandatory, or non-mandatory, MUST have a corresponding `input:` channel ( type `path` ).
-- Command-line options essential to the functioning of the tool must also be `input:` channels ( type `val` ), or encoded as a sensible default that can be overridden by checking `args` (e.g., seeding options for reproducibilty).
+- Command-line options essential to the functioning of the tool MUST also be `input:` channels ( type `val` ), or encoded as a sensible default that can be overridden by checking `args` (e.g., seeding options for reproducibilty).
-- Output files should be named using `ext.prefix` and a file extension.
+- Output files SHOULD be named using `ext.prefix` and a file extension.
 Fixed-name files can be renamed using `mv`.
-- Sample specific command-line options should be defined based on fields of the `meta` map.
+- Sample specific command-line options SHOULD be defined based on fields of the `meta` map.
 If the command-line option is essential to the function of the tool, then the channel operator `multiMap` should be used to construct the string and pass it to an `input:` channel.
-If the command-line option is not essential to the operation of the tool or certain options should be defined by what is in the `meta` map, then the command-line options should be defined using `ext.args`.
+If the command-line option is not essential to the operation of the tool or certain options should be defined by what is in the `meta` map, then the command-line options SHOULD be defined using `ext.args`.
-- A module should function with `ext.args = ''`.
+- A module SHOULD function with `ext.args = ''`.
-- A module should not use extra channel inputs where Groovy truth can be used to evaluate a need.
+- A module SHOULD not use extra channel inputs where Groovy truth can be used to evaluate a need.
 E.g.

   ```nextflow
   process TASK {